 Any evidence that Joseph Kennedy was indeed a bootlegger or smuggler?

 A close study of Coast Guard records at the National Archives shows some Kennedys smuggled and bootlegged in New York City.
 But not the famous Massachusetts Kennedys.
 These smugglers were Jack and Edwin Kennedy who operated a restaurant in midtown Manhattan.
 This came to light when the body of Edwin, 25, was found floating in the Hudson River near 84th Street in the fall of 1927.
 His brother could not explain this death.
 His widow insisted her husband was murdered by bootleggers.
-Did Lansky, Madden, and Costello, recalling Prohibition decades afterward, confuse these New York Kennedys with Joe Kennedy?
-Or did they believe that they were distant relations working for him?
-Joe Kennedy lived in New York City and worked there as an investment banker after 1924.
+Did Lansky, Madden, and Costello, recalling Prohibition decades afterward, confuse these New York Kennedys with Joe Kennedy who did not have a national reputation in politics until the 1930s when he was the first chairman of the Security and Exchange Commission and then Ambassador to Great Britain?
+Or did these gangsters believe that the Edwin and Jack Kennedy in the restaurant business in Manhattan were distant relations working for him?
+It is true that Boston’s Joe Kennedy lived in New York City and worked there as an investment banker after 1926.
 If these were relatives, did they front for him?

 Medicinal liquor was Legal during Prohibition

 During Prohibition, medicinal liquor could be acquired with a doctor’s prescription.
-This was a common way to obtain liquor as the permits were easily acquired and or faked.
+This was a common way to obtain liquor as the permits were easily acquired and/or faked.
 In the final year of Prohibition, Joe Kennedy obtained a federal permit to bring in a significant amount of medicinal liquor according to his own admission.
-(He may have obtained such permits earlier too but most Prohibition permits, stored at the National Archives, were destroyed in the early 1950s.)
-In this case, he may have used existing smugglers’ vessels to bring in the legal liquor.
+(He may have obtained such permits earlier too but most Prohibition permit applications, eventually stored at the National Archives, were destroyed in the early 1950s.)
+In this case, he may have used existing smugglers’ vessels to bring in this medicinal liquor.
 Frank Costello’s operation had many trans-Atlantic ships and this may have been when Costello assisted Kennedy.
 This would have been entirely legal.
-When repeal happened, in December 1933, this medicinal liquor could be freely sold and would have fetched a very good price from a thirsty public..
+When repeal happened, in December 1933, this medicinal liquor could be freely sold and would have fetched a very good price from a thirsty public.
 Is this what Costello meant when, in his final days, he told author Peter Maas, that he helped make Joe Kennedy rich during Prohibition?
 Technically it could have been true.